Before we dive into asynchronous programming, let's take a look at one important point related to code execution. Take a look at this example:

 }

-function containing the error is outside the try/catch block, it will still catch the error inside that function, since predicate()
+function contains an error.
+Even though it is outside the try/catch block, an error will still be caught inside this function since predicate()

 node index.js